iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 \end{aligned}
 $$

-To make the speration works, we need to satisfies the conditions that:
+To make the separation works, we need to satisfies the conditions that:

 $$
 \langle c, z\rangle \ge b \wedge \langle c ,x\rangle \le b \;\forall x \in \mathcal C